AljabrIO/koalja-operator/docs/design/task_agent.md

 ### Service operations

 - See `pkg/agent/task/service.go`
+- When the service is created, it loads the `Pipeline` (see `pkg/apis/koalja/v1alpha1`) from the environment and kubernetes.
 - When the task agent service runs, it first launches a registration go-routine.
   This go-routine registers the task agent with the pipeline agent at regular intervals.
 - Once the first registration has succeeded, it starts go-routines for various